DeanHazineh/Emergent-World-Representations-Othello/README.md

 - Lastly, we train several GPT models of different sizes (number of attention blocks and number of heads) and show that the world representation only appears for deep models rather than shallow.
 By modifying the intervention scheme, we also show that in all cases, the causality of the world representation depends on the probe-layer.

 ## Inside the Repository:
-- Team scripts are in folders dev_code2/
+- The scripts to produce all figures, data, and trained models are included in folders dev_code2/
 - Original scripts from the official paper repository are included in folder EWOthello/KLiScripts/ for reference.

 ### Install Locally